-If you lined up all the cans and bottles of high sugar drinks that kid’s consume at your average party across the whole of the United States in any given year then you may well find it stretching all the way to the moon.
-Healthier drinks served in proper pitchers will not only stop the kids getting that dangerous sugar high but also cut down on the number of cans and bottles you are forced to recycle.
+If you lined up all the cans and bottles of high sugar drinks that kid’s consuming at your average party across the whole of the United States in any given year then you may well find it stretching all the way to the moon.
+Healthier drinks served in proper pitchers will not only stop the kids from getting that dangerous sugar high but also cut down on the number of cans and bottles you are forced to recycle.

 The amount of sugary and harmful drinks that kids consume nowadays is on the increase according to Harvard University:

 Children and youth in the US averaged 224 calories per day from sugary beverages in 1999 to 2004—nearly 11% of their daily calorie intake.
 From 1989 to 2008, calories from sugary beverages increased by 60% in children ages 6 to 11, from 130 to 209 calories per day, and the percentage of children consuming them rose from 79% to 91%.

 Here’s one way to cut down the impact your kid’s party has on the planet: Why not get rid of gifts altogether?
 Your kid will no doubt end up with more presents than they can hope to use so it makes sense to limit what they get.
 This is a great time to get together with other parents and develop some house rules if you are all going to have your own green birthday party.

 If they have to get something, why not make it useful like adopting wildlife or sending money to a good cause on the birthday boy or girl’s behalf.
 Okay, so it may not be that popular with the kids but you can bet your bottom dollar that there will be a huge sigh of relief from the parents.

 There are plenty of ways that help not only reduce the cost of your next big kid’s party but also help save the planet.
 If you produce less waste and buy fewer toys then that’s a small reduction in world CO2 levels and if you add all those together across the US and the world, that makes a big difference.